zrythm/zrythm/doc/user/contributing/intro.rst

 Zrythm is available for translation at `Weblate
 <https://hosted.weblate.org/engage/zrythm/?utm_source=widget>`_.

-The Zrythm translation project contains the translations for the Zrythm program, the website as well as sections of this manual.
+The Zrythm translation project contains the translations for the Zrythm program, the website, the accounts site, and sections of this manual.

 Click on the project you wish to work on, and then select a language in